ayeshailyas/ctp-project/RAG_CHATBOT_MILESTONES.md

 Total documents: 42

 Sample document:
-Field: Chemistry (ID: 16) has 101 topics.
+Page Content: "Field: Chemistry (ID: 16) has 101 topics."
-Source: fields.csv
+Metadata: {'source': 'fields.csv', 'type': 'field', 'id': '16', 'name': 'Chemistry'}
 ```

 ---

 ## Milestone 2: Create Vector Store with Embeddings

-**Goal**: Generate embeddings and create a persistent Chroma vector store.
+**Goal**: Generate embeddings from Document objects and create a persistent Chroma vector store.

 **What you'll build**:

-- Script that loads documents from Milestone 1
+- Script that:
+  1. Loads CSV data and creates Document objects (using code from Milestone 1, or import the function)
-- Splits documents into chunks (if needed)
+  2. Splits documents into chunks (if needed - for CSV rows, each row is typically one chunk)
-- Creates embeddings using OpenAI embeddings
+  3. Creates embeddings using OpenAI embeddings
-- Persists vector store to disk (similar to `2a_rag_basics_metadata.py`)
+  4. Persists vector store to disk using `Chroma.from_documents()` (similar structure to `2a_rag_basics_metadata.py`)

+**Note**: We embed directly from Document objects created from CSV data.
+No intermediate text files are created or saved.

 **Verification**:

 - Run the script and see:
   - Vector store created in `db/chroma_db_research/`
-  - Number of chunks created
+  - Number of document chunks created
   - Confirmation message when complete
-- Re-run script and see it detects existing vector store
+- Re-run script and see it detects existing vector store (checks if directory exists)

 **Files to create**: